 This can be a sole, proprietorship, LLC, or corporation.
 The entity format doesn’t matter, but the generation of earned income is required.

-Second, your business may not have any non-owner employees working more than 1,000 hours per year (which is about 20 hours per week for the full year).
+Your business may not have any non-owner employees working more than 1,000 hours per year (which is about 20 hours per week for the full year).
+Starting in 2021, long-term part-time employees working at least 500 hours per year in 3 straight years will also qualify for retirement plan benefits – meaning such employees would push you out of qualification for a Solo 401(k).

 Can I Keep my Solo 401(k) if I Hire an Employee?

-If the business sponsoring your Solo 401(k) hires any full-time employees, or if any other business you control has full time employees, then those employees are entitled by law to benefits coverage under the 401(k) plan.
+If the business sponsoring your Solo 401(k) hires any full-time employees or long-term part-time employees, or if any other business you control has plan-eligible employees, then those employees are entitled by law to benefits coverage under the 401(k) plan.

 Once a 401(k) has non-owner employees, it’s no longer the simplified Solo 401(k) version of the plan.